-All Lockwood Homeowners are invited to attend any of these meetings.
+All Rainbow Bend Homeowners are invited to attend any of the committee meetings.

 Budget & Financial Committee